Eight Tips To Make Your Mobile Phone Your Primary Work Device

 If you use your personal phone to access sensitive documents, you could potentially expose them to unwanted eyeballs.
 Likewise, if you use your mobile hotspot to access the company network, what you’ll be doing is less secure than is ideal.
 It’s a good idea to provide work mobile phones to employees with decent data allowances so that they can use them for work purposes, while also giving you control over the apps that are installed on that device, and what people can use the phone to access.
 With strict policies, mobile use can be as secure as any other way of accessing the business networks.

 Work phones don’t need to be expensive to provide, either.
 With a SIM-only plan from a company like Aussie Broadband, you can leverage any BYO phone, saving you and your company long term contracts and phone repayments.
+Plus, our industry-leading portal will simplify the management of your business mobile fleet, with a centralised billing system on one easy-to-use account.
+Plus, there are options to data-share across your team.

 2. Make use of remote access features